ieviev/resharp-dotnet/README.md

 ### `&` -- intersection

 Both sides must match.
-Intersection has higher precedence than alternation.
+The match is the intersection of the two languages.

 ```
 _*cat_*&_*dog_*       contains both "cat" and "dog"